motivast/polylang-string-extractor/README.md

 3. Activate the plugin through the"‘Plugins" menu in WordPress

 ## Usage :fire:
 After plugin activation Polylang String Extractor will automaticly scan your theme and plugins loooking for WordPress translation functions.
-If you add plugin or change theme you can reactivate plugin to scan files again.
+To rescan theme and plugins again you can go to "Strings Translations" of the "Polylang" plugin and click "Scan for translations" button.

 Supported functions:
 * `__()`